Marvel's 'Agents' hope to entice Comic-Con fans to lagging ABC

-LOS ANGELES, July 19 (Reuters) - Disney offered Marvel comic devotees an exclusive look at its new television series “Agents of S.H.I.E.L.D” on Friday as its ABC network hopes to engage the “super fans” at Comic-Con to bounce back from a ratings decline.
+LOS ANGELES (Reuters) - Disney offered Marvel comic devotees an exclusive look at its new television series “Agents of S.H.I.E.L.D” on Friday as its ABC network hopes to engage the “super fans” at Comic-Con to bounce back from a ratings decline.

 Banking on the huge success of Marvel’s films that include 2012’s “Avengers,” ABC and Disney’s television series tries to lure young fans of the films to a new platform for the universe created by the comic books.